Sapphire-Digital-Interns-Master/code_challenges/season/the_basics.md

 At the end of this program, what are the values of e, f, and g?
 Try to explain, in plain English, how you got your answer for each one.

 **Answer 2:**
+e = 3, f = 9, g = 12 because 9 + 3 is 12.
+Therefore, g = 12. "f == g" checks if the statement is true but does not change the value.

 ## Question 3